Mean corpuscular volume: Calculation

 The MCV can be determined in a number of ways by automatic analyzers.
 In volume-sensitive automated blood cell counters, such as the Coulter counter, the red cells pass one-by-one through a small aperture and generate a signal directly proportional to their volume.

 Other automated counters measure red blood cell volume by means of techniques that measure refracted, diffracted, or scattered light.

 Interpretation

 The normal reference range is typically 80-100 fL.

 High

-In pernicious anemia (macrocytic), MCV can range up to 150 femtolitres. (as are an elevated GGT and an AST/ALT ratio of 2:1).
+In pernicious anemia (macrocytic), MCV can range up to 150 femtolitres.
+An elevated MCV is also associated with alcoholism (as are an elevated GGT and an AST/ALT ratio of 2:1).
 Vitamin B12 and/or folic acid deficiency has also been associated with macrocytic anemia (high MCV numbers).

 Low

 The most common causes of microcytic anemia are iron deficiency (due to inadequate dietary intake, gastrointestinal blood loss, or menstrual blood loss), thalassemia, sideroblastic anemia or chronic disease.
 In iron deficiency anemia (microcytic anemia), it can be as low as 60 to 70 femtolitres.
 In some cases of thalassemia, the MCV may be low even though the patient is not iron deficient.